What is Collaborative Note-Taking?

 Counting on another classmate to provide high quality notes can be nerve-wracking.
 Therefore, students need to address the idea of accountability at the beginning of the semester.
 All students need to be held to the same high standard and promise that they will provide a comprehensive set of notes.
 If one student fails to do his/her part, the notes will not be complete, and the entire group will suffer.
 When one student is not doing his/her part, it needs to be addressed immediately.

-Collaborative note-taking can be complex to get started, but all it takes is great organization from the beginning.
+Collaborative note-taking can be complex to get started, but all it takes is great organization from the beginning of your graduate program.
 Assigning roles and holding group members accountable will undoubtedly result in a positive experience for all involved.